Dr Chantal Faust

 - Critical & Historical Studies

 Dr Faust’s photographic, painting, video and installation works have been exhibited in the UK, Australia and North America.
-She writes for academic journals, magazines, exhibition guides and catalogues.
-She relocated to London from Melbourne in 2010 with a broad exhibiting portfolio and seven years experience as a lecturer in Critical and Theoretical Studies at the VCA, University of Melbourne, where she completed her PhD in Fine Art.
+Faust has contributed book chapters to contemporary art publications, and regularly writes for academic journals, magazines, and exhibition catalogues.
+Before joining the RCA in 2010, Faust was a lecturer in Critical and Theoretical Studies for seven years at the Victorian College of the Arts, University of Melbourne, where she completed a PhD in the School of Fine Art.

 Editorial board: Ctrl-Z New Media Philosophy (online peer-reviewed journal)Show more